-14. Whilst we are not suggesting for one minute that oil filter units should not be fitted in the scavenge return, it must be pointed out they do offer a partial restriction particularly when the oil is cold and more so when due for changing.
+Oil filter units should be fitted in the scavenge return, it must be pointed out they do offer a partial restriction particularly when the oil is cold and more so when due for changing.
 Therefore it is recommended units with a by-pass safety relief valve facility should be fitted.
+The filter MUST be fitted before the tee off to the rockers.

-OIL CHANGING
+CHANGING OIL

-15. When engines are totally drained of oil ie. Oil tank and crankcase etc. It is advisable to pour approximately 1/4 pint of oil into the crankcase via the rocker box.
-The oil will drain down in a very short time.
+When engines are totally drained of oil ie. oil tank and crankcase etc. It is advisable to pour approximately 1/4 pint of oil into the crankcase via the timing peg aperture behind the cylinder base.
 This makes oil immediately available for the scavenge return to feed the rockers.